Skip to main content

 Main concepts

-The participation of young people in decision-making processes on issues that directly or indirectly affect their lives is based on a number of legal and political foundations in Austria (Beteiligung als Recht), such as the UN Convention on the Rights of the Child, the Austrian Federal Constitution on the Rights of Children (Österreichische Bundesverfassung über die Rechte der Kinder), the EU Youth Strategy, the Austrian Youth Strategy (Österreichische Jugendstrategie) and laws on school co-determination, etc.
+Young people's participation in decision-making in Austria (Beteiligung als Recht) is grounded in legal and political frameworks.
+These include the UN Convention on the Rights of the Child, the Austrian Federal Constitution on the Rights of Children (Österreichische Bundesverfassung über die Rechte der Kinder), the EU Youth Strategy, the Austrian Youth Strategy (Österreichische Jugendstrategie), and laws on school co-determination, etc.

-Furthermore, Austria sees the participation of children and young people in political decisions as a cross-cutting issue (Beteiligungsfelder).
-Since the immediate living environment is usually the first starting point, there are many opportunities for young people to participate in youth politics beyond family, school and leisure time at the local, regional, national, European and global level (see chapter 5.4).
+Furthermore, Austria considers children and young people's participation in political decisions as a cross-cutting issue (Beteiligungsfelder).
+It starts with their immediate living environment and offers numerous opportunities for youth participation in local, regional, national, European, and global youth politics (see chapter 5.4).

-The federal-state working group on youth dialogue and youth participation (nationale Arbeitsgruppe Jugenddialog und Jugendbeteiligung), which merged in 2020, is dedicated to promoting youth dialogue and youth participation in Austria.
+The National Working Group on Youth Dialogue and Youth Participation (nationale Arbeitsgruppe Jugenddialog und Jugendbeteiligung), which was merged in 2020, is dedicated to promoting youth dialogue and youth participation in Austria.

 Sustainable Development